BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Nothing is more transformative to operations than an ERP implementation, Oracle or otherwise.
 The organization must communicate with and train the employees who must learn and use the new processes and system.
-That is why an organizational change management
+That is why an organizational change management plan is so important.

 ERP consultants are often asked to explain what organizational change management (OCM) is and how it relates to enterprise software initiatives.
 In short, organizational change management is the practice of shepherding and supporting individuals through a transformative operational change.
 Because an Oracle implementation affects, in some way or another, nearly every staff member of a company, an organizational change management plan must make provisions for every staff member.
 A solid strategy also takes into account external stakeholders -- the vendors, customers, suppliers, shareholders and others who work with or provide support to the company.
 Similar to employees, these individuals need to know what's happening, why it's happening and what the short-term and long-term effects of it will be.

 While all of this may seem rather obvious, you might be surprised to realize how often the lack of organizational change management is a root cause of ERP failure.
 You might also be surprised to learn how difficult it is to do it right.
 Panorama Consulting's recently published analysis, "2013 ERP Report: Organizational Change and Business Process Management," showed that two-thirds of organizations (65%) found that the business process and organizational change components of their implementations were "difficult" or "very difficult."

 In contrast, less than half of the study participants (45%) said that the technical aspects of the implementation were difficult or very difficult.
 The irony, of course, is that when the going gets tough, companies tend to concentrate on the technical piece and shortchange, quite literally, the human side of the implementation.

 So how can you tell if your company is investing enough in the organizational change management aspect of its Oracle implementation?
 The following are five key components of a solid organizational change management plan that, at the very least, your company should be leveraging.